 Persistent URLs (PURL - Persistent Uniform Resource Locators) are also known by terms such as:

 These are web addresses that remain consistent and seldom change over time.
-For example, the Reynolds Library home page can always be reliably reached at http://library.reynolds.edu.
-However, a link to an article in one of the library’s databases could change each time you try to access it (unless you know how to reconfigure it), because databases often create temporary session links at the moment you access these resources.
+For example, the Reynolds Libraries homepage can always be reliably reached at https://reynoldslibraries.org/.
+However, links to resources in the library databases could change each time you try to access these resources, unless you know how to configure these links.
+Databases often create temporary session links at the moment you access these resources.
 Databases also create links to resources accessed from on-campus that are configured differently than links created for these same resources when they are accessed from off-campus.

 What are the advantages of using persistent URLs?

 A persistent URL will remain active as long as Reynolds Libraries or our library consortiums (e.g., VCCS, VIVA) continue to subscribe to the given database.
 In other cases, a database vendor may reorganize its database collections, change their domain name or lose licensing rights to specific journal, book or video titles.
 It is advisable to check links each semester to make sure they are still active.